-The Introduction to Criminal Investigation Training Program (ICITP) is designed to acquaint the non-criminal investigator student with the procedures, techniques, legal concerns, and general problems associated with a criminal investigation.
+The Introduction to Criminal Investigation Training Program (ICITP) is designed to acquaint the non-criminal investigator student with the procedures, techniques, legal concerns, and challenges associated with a criminal investigation.
 The program focuses on the role of the criminal investigator and emphasizes interviewing skills and legal requirements.
 Combining classroom lectures and practical exercises in the program allows students to better comprehend the various investigative procedures.

 Required Training Materials